-Change is situational; it is the external event that is taking place, a new strategy, a change in leadership, a merger or a new product.
-The organization focuses on the outcome that the change will produce, which is generally in response to external events.
-It can happen very quickly.
+Change is the external event or situation that takes place: a new business strategy, a turn of leadership, a merger or a new product.
+The organization focuses on the desired outcome that the change will produce, which is generally in response to external events.
+Change can happen very quickly.

 Transition starts with an ending.
 This is paradoxical but true.
 This first phase of transition begins when people identify what they are losing and learn how to manage these losses.
 They determine what is over and being left behind, and what they will keep.
 These may include relationships, processes, team members or locations.

-The second step comes after letting go: the neutral zone.
+The second step of transition comes after letting go: the neutral zone.
 People go through an in-between time when the old is gone but the new isn’t fully operational.
 It is when the critical psychological realignments and repatternings take place.
 It is the very core of the transition process.
 This is the time between the old reality and sense of identity and the new one.
-People are creating new processes and learning what the new roles will be, but it’s in flux and doesn’t feel comfortable yet.
-It is the seedbed of the new beginnings that are sought.
+People are creating new processes and learning what their new roles will be.
+They are in flux and may feel confusion and distress.
+The neutral zone is the seedbed for new beginnings.

-Beginnings involve new understandings, new values and attitudes.
+Beginnings involve new understandings, values and attitudes.
 Beginnings are marked by a release of energy in a new direction – they are an expression of a fresh identity.
-Well-managed transition allows people to establish in new roles with an understanding of their purpose, the part they play, and how to contribute and participate most effectively.
-They are reoriented and renewed.
+Well-managed transitions allow people to establish new roles with an understanding of their purpose, the part they play, and how to contribute and participate most effectively.
+As a result, they feel reoriented and renewed.

 Transition management in organizations addresses the inner psychological process that people experience during change.
 Successful transition management involves these steps: